pyk595/tp/docs/DeveloperGuide.md

 `Description` implements the following operations.

 * `parse(String parsedDate)`<br>
-  Creates a new `RecentDate` using a String.
-String has to have the format `YYYY-MM-DD`.
+  Creates a new `RecentDate` using a `String`. `String` has to have the format `YYYY-MM-DD`.

 * `defaultDesc()`<br>
-  Returns a `Description` object containing the String with the description being "First Interaction".
+  Returns a `Description` object containing the `String` with the description being "First Interaction".

 * `isValidDescription(String test)` <br>
-  Checks if the given String is a valid input.
+  Checks if the given `String` is a valid input.
 Returns true if the input `String` is not blank and does not exceed 280 characters, otherwise false.

 #### Design Consideration